mathjax/MathJax-docs/advanced/extension-writing.rst

 message.

-Note that this was a basic extension to demonstrate the extension mechanism but it obviously has some limitations e.g. only the typeset time is measured (not the whole MathJax execution time), the message is not updated when you switch the rendering mode via the menu, the message is not localizable etc
+Note that this was a basic extension to demonstrate the extension mechanism but it obviously has some limitations; e.g. only the typeset time is measured (not the whole MathJax execution time), the message is not updated when you switch the rendering mode via the menu, the message is not localizable, etc.

 Extension to define TeX macros
 ------------------------------

 TeX already has a macro mechanism to define new commands from those already available.
-This mechanism exists in MathJax too and one can rely on it to create a MathJax extension that defines a collection of TeX macros.
+This mechanism exists in MathJax, too, and one can rely on it to create a MathJax extension that defines a collection of TeX macros.
 Consider the following example: